 APPOINTMENTS are designations of selected applicants to various Boards, Commissions, and Committees by the City Council.

 SUBMITTING MATERIAL OR DOCUMENTS:

 You may submit material to the City Clerk’s office by the Thursday before a Council meeting for distribution to the Council in advance of the meeting.
 This gives Councilmembers time to review the information provided.
 If you have any questions regarding copies or procedures, call the City Clerk’s office at 925.973.2539.

 Any supporting materials which you wish to present at the Council meeting should be given to the City Clerk before addressing the Council.
 Any material submitted during a Public Hearing becomes part of the public record and will not be returned.

 REGULAR CITY COUNCIL MEETINGS are held at 7:00 p.m. on the second and fourth Tuesday of each month in the City Council Chambers, 2222 Camino Ramon, San Ramon, CA 94583.
 Agenda packets are available at City Hall, San Ramon Library, San Ramon Community Center, San Ramon Senior Center, Dougherty Station Library and on the City Council Agenda web page.

-REDEVELOPMENT AGENCY, PUBLIC FINANCING AUTHORITY AND GEOLOGICAL HAZARD ABATEMENT DISTRICT NO. 1990-01 (GHAD) are separate legal bodies which oversee certain aspects of City business.
+PUBLIC FINANCING AUTHORITY, GEOLOGICAL HAZARD ABATEMENT DISTRICT NO. 1990-01 (GHAD), and SUCCESSOR AGENCY TO THE REDEVELOPMENT AGENCY are separate legal bodies which oversee certain aspects of City business.
 Their membership is comprised of all the City Councilmembers.